-If you can make these decisions yourself, you cannot be forced into a care home against your will.
+If you can make these decisions yourself, you cannot be made to move into a care home against your will.
 If your personal budget is not enough to meet all your care needs, you can challenge the decision (see section 7).
-If you cannot get more financial support, it may be worth considering whether you can purchase additional care privately.
+If you cannot get more financial support from the local authority, it may be worth considering whether you can purchase additional care privately.